ozten/simple-deploy/README.md

 You probably want to set this up in a way that it will get restarted if you restart the server.

+## Options

+These are optional elements in `config.js`.

+* branch - defaults to `master`.
+Branch used during git update.

 ## Github setup

 1) Github Repo > Settings